komietty/unity-vectorfield/README.md

 # unity-vectorfield
  <img src="Documents/ribbon.png"/>

-Unity-vectorfield is vector field generator on mesh and a set of its operators.
-It allows you to quick implementation of differential geometry algorithms, then instantly applicable to game programming, media art creation, or physical simulation on Unity3d.
+Unity-vectorfield is vector field utility library, consisting of vector field generators on mesh and operators for them.
+It allows you to quick implementation of differential geometry algorithms on Unity, which instantly applicable to game programming, media art creation, or physical simulation.
 This library is heavily Inspired by [Keenan Crane's Lectures at CMU](https://www.cs.cmu.edu/~kmcrane/Projects/DDG/) and [Polyscope](https://github.com/nmwsharp/polyscope) and referencing a lot from them.

 ## Features
 This library contains features below: